Also known as: Stones - bladder, Urinary tract stones or Bladder calculi

 Symptoms occur when the stone irritates the lining of the bladder.
 The stones may also block the flow of urine from the bladder.

-Incontinence may also be associated with bladder stones.
+Loss of control over urine may also occur with bladder stones.

 The health care provider will perform a physical exam.
 This will also include a rectal exam.
 The exam may reveal an enlarged prostate or other problems.